 Read more about our approach to governance, here.

-As an organisation operating within the short-term insurance sector, Sasria is required to comply with the Protection of Personal Information Act 4 of 2013 (POPI).
+As an organisation operating within the non-life insurance sector, Sasria is required to comply with the Protection of Personal Information Act 4 of 2013 (POPI).
 The Act requires that stakeholders are informed of how and where their personal information will be utilised.

 Sasria is committed to ensuring that stakeholder personal information is treated securely and confidentially.